 - Birds

-The Difference Between Therapy Dogs, Emotional Support Animals, and Service Dogs
+Therapy Dogs Vs. Emotional Support Animals Vs. Service Dogs

-Therapy animals aren’t the only types of animals that assist humans.
+Therapy animals are not the only option.
 People also use and benefit from service dogs and emotional support animals.
-All are considered to be assistance animals, but the nature of the help they give varies greatly.
+All are considered to be assistance animals, but the nature of the help they give varies greatly.12

 Therapy Animals

-These animals are part of a process to promote relaxation, whether the setting is an individual counseling office, school or in a group care facility.
+Therapy animals are part of a process to promote relaxation, whether in individual counseling or group care.
 Therapy animals must undergo a certification process before they can interact with people in a therapeutic role.
 Unlike service animals and ESAs, therapy animals aren’t allowed to accompany their owners into restaurants, stores, or other public places, and no legal accommodations (such as waived housing restrictions or airline privileges) are given to therapy animals.

 Therapy dogs and other animals are the only types of animal assistants that work with people other than their owners.
 They are part of a team (owner and animal) that intentionally seeks out people who need extra therapeutic support and offer comfort, connection, and healing.